Revelation 14

 8 And another angel followed, saying, “Babylon is fallen, is fallen, that great city, because she has made all nations drink of the wine of the wrath of her fornication.”

-This spiritual Babylon is described in Revelation 17:1-6 as a harlot woman sitting on a beast, committing fornication with the kings of the earth, and making the nations drunk with her wine.
-The harlot represents an unfaithful church, and her fornication symbolizes her illicit union with political powers to enforce false worship.
-The wine of Babylon is false doctrine, corrupt teachings, and man-made traditions that replace God's truth (Matthew 15:9).
+Babylon is described more fully in Revelation 17:1–6 as a harlot woman sitting upon a beast, committing fornication with the kings of the earth, and making the nations drunk with the wine of her fornication.
+In Bible prophecy, a pure woman symbolizes God’s faithful people, while a harlot represents an unfaithful and apostate religious system (Jeremiah 3:20; Ephesians 5:25–27).
+Her fornication symbolizes an unlawful union between church and state — religious powers joining with political governments to enforce religious authority and false worship upon the world.

 9 Then a third angel followed them, saying with a loud voice, “If anyone worships the beast and his image, and receives his mark on his forehead or on his hand,